About the Department

 - Students of philosophy go on to become business and political leaders, lawyers, doctors, writers, film-makers, judges, and many other things.

-- FAMOUS PEOPLE WHO HAVE STUDIED PHILOSOPHY include financier George Soros, Supreme Court Justice David Souter, former Chicago Bulls and Los Angeles Lakers coach Phil Jackson, actors Harrison Ford and Susan Sarandon, comedians Jay Leno and Stephen Colbert, and many others.
+- Famous people who have studied Philosophy include financier George Soros, Supreme Court Justice David Souter, former NBA coach Phil Jackson, actors Harrison Ford and Susan Sarandon, comedians Stephen Colbert and Jay Leno, and many others.

 Why are philosophers so successful?
 Because philosophy gives you training in life-long skills that don’t become outdated and gives you the ethical and conceptual foundations for many areas of life.